Singo Ulung: Introduction

-Singo Ulung is a masked dance arts using barongan, which is the traditional art of Bondowoso regency that usually performed at the annual anniversary of Bondowoso.
-After several years, this traditional art is also used for entertainment.
-Its creator Singo came from Ponorogo.
-His original name was Mbah Singo Wulu, because of his ability to turn into a lion.
+Singo Ulung is a masked dance art using barongan, which is the traditional art of Bondowoso regency that is usually performed at the annual anniversary of Bondowoso.
+After several years, this traditional art was also used for entertainment.
+Its creator, Singo, came from Ponorogo.
+His birth name was Mbah Singo Wulu because of his ability to turn into a lion.
 At first glance, this art form looks similar to Barongsai, the lion dance, but the costumes and the equipment are quite simple.
 The players wear training pants and T-shirts, and the lion-shaped costume is made of rope.

 History

 The traditional dance was created by a respected man named Singo Wulu, who came from Ponorogo.
 He ran from Ponorogo to save himself and stayed in Blimbing village, Klabang district Bondowoso.
-Singo Wulu and his wife Nyi Moena with Ki Jasiman, were helping and cooperating to create a prosperous life of society at Blimbing village.
-He cared about the rice field and other people's daily needs.
+Singo Wulu and his wife Nyi Moena, with Ki Jasiman, were helping and cooperating to create a prosperous life of society at Blimbing village.
+He cared about the rice fields and other people's daily needs.
 Many people were proud of him.
-That's why he was chosen to become the first village head of Blimbing village.
+That's why he was chosen to become the first head of Blimbing village.

 One day, he had an idea to create a public traditional dance called Singo Ulung played by two people.
-This dance is accompanied with particular music which makes the audience feel astonished.
-This art and Pojian art and Ojung art are always shown at the traditional ceremony of Bersih Desa Blimbing held every year in the month of Syaban / Ruwah).
-On the other hand, this art performance can be enjoyed in the annual moment of Hari Jadi Bondowoso precisely on 16 August.
+This dance is accompanied by particular music, which makes the audience astonished.
+This art and Pojian art, and Ojung art are always shown at the traditional ceremony of Bersih Desa Blimbing held every year in the month of Syaban / Ruwah).
+On the other hand, this art performance can be enjoyed in the annual moment of Hari Jadi Bondowoso, precisely on 16 August.